Click on

 Vokes Hydraulic Oil

-(pg1 pwr) This is a Hydraulic Oil Filter
+Filter (No 23 pg 1 PWR) This is a Hydraulic Oil Filter

-made by Vokes
+made by Vokes.

-It has a dent and 4
+It has a dent and four small

-As used on the Hercules Engine
+As used on the Hercules engine.

 This was recovered from the

-Arnhem Area of Holland
+Arnhem area of Holland.

 Advert for